UPDATE: This accept payment online post was originally published on 26 September 2018 and updated on 8 April 2021.

 Familiar and secure, PayPal makes it easy for customers to complete transactions.
 The downside?
 Unexpected activity that gets flagged as potentially fraudulent or simply entering your password too many times can cause account lock-out.

 Everyone knows Amazon, and most users already have an Amazon account they can use to sign in.
-The only disadvantages are Amazon’s strict verification requirements, which occasionally results in orders from customers with good credit being declined, and a mountain of paperwork to complete.
+The only disadvantages are Amazon’s strict verification requirements, which occasionally result in orders from customers with good credit being declined, and a mountain of paperwork to complete.
 It can also be expensive for high-volume merchants.